robinclart/paparazzi/README.md

 ## Playbook

 A playbook is a ruby script that describe the steps before taking screenshots.
-You can directory `goto` some page, fill some inputs, submits forms, click on specific elements, etc.
+You can directly `goto` some page, fill some inputs, submits forms, click on specific elements, etc.

 Most of the methods are defined by the Watir gem.
 [Read their guides](http://watir.com/guides/) to learn more about how to navigate and interact with site and apps. **Note** that all the methods in the playbook will be forwarded to an instance of `Watir::Browser` automatically for convenience sake.

 ## API

-This gem adds 3 additional methods on top of all the method provided by `watir`:
+This gem adds 3 additional methods on top of all the methods provided by `watir`:

 ### Use